lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@part1`

+- Don't discretise
-- Don't discretise.
-Keep continuous data continuous.
+- Keep continuous data continuous
-- Use `count` to check categorical data and `case_when` to reduce levels.
+- Use `count` to check categorical data
+- Use `case_when` to reduce levels
-- Don't remove outliers (unless they are wrong).
+- Don't remove outliers (unless they are wrong)

 `@script`